 The Health Check

 The MPCC “health check” sees riders on member teams tested for their cortisol levels.
 Like an anti-doping test this is random, there’s little warning and the tests could occur at any race.
-Low cortisol levels are indicative of cortisone doping or a health problem, perhaps a disease or a concern with the adrenal glands so it’s good to stop them in any case.
-If the rider were to, say, crash then the body would respond by producing cortisol for the inflammation but a rider with low levels would not and therefore the body’s natural ability to recover is endangered.
+Low cortisol levels are indicative of cortisone doping (or approved cortisone use by a Therapeutic Use Exemption) or a health problem, perhaps a disease or a concern with the adrenal glands so it’s good to stop them in any case.
+If the rider were to, say, crash then the body would respond by producing cortisol for the inflammation but a rider with low levels could not and therefore the body’s natural ability to recover is endangered.
 This is particularly worrying in the case of a head injury where the body cannot produce its own anti-inflammation response to a cranial injury.
 This testing is above and beyond anything WADA or the UCI do, the use of cortisone is legal these days.
 It was banned in the past and WADA is monitoring with a view to banning it again but this is far from certain.